NotKingSnow/HOTDW10Trivia/README.md

 q "**In A Feast for Crows, whom does Jaime Lannister have sing *The Rains of Castamere* to Edmure Tully?**" a "Tom of Sevenstreams", "Tom"

+q "**In A Clash of Kings, whom does King Joffrey Baratheon grant Darry following the Battle of the Blackwater?**" a "Ser Lancel Lannister", "Lancel Lannister", "Lancel"

+q "**In A Feast or Crows, what is the name of the Night's Watch deserter killed by Arya Stark in Braavos?**" a "Dareon"

+q "**Who was the last known member of the male line of House Blackfyre?**" a "Maelys I Blackfyre", "Maelys Blackfyre", "Maelys"